nxhuy-github/k8s-note/kubernetes.md

 The **ReplicaSet** and **Pods** are associated with `labels`.

+:pushpin: In practice, we'll never have to create or delete or update in any way **ReplicaSet**, we're going to be working directly with **Deployment**.

 ## 5.10 Labels & Selectors
 - `labels` are key/value pairs that are attached to objects, such as **Pods**.